lightbits/lightbits.github.io/euler2/euler2.markdown

     | -y            x          1 |
  -->

-And if we multiply two small numbers together, the product becomes *really* small compared to any one of them alone, so if we allow ourselves to ignore products of two (or three) angles, we get this:
+And if we multiply two small numbers together, the product becomes *really* small compared to any one of them alone, so we get:

 ![](eq3.png)